 As part of this year’s DFES, we hosted four webinars for local stakeholders in WPD’s licence areas to directly influence the models and assumptions that are made during the future energy analysis.
 The sessions provided the opportunity to ask questions, answer some of ours, and learn how to access and use the data once published.
 Recordings and slides from the events are available here.

-Regen is also currently undertaking DFES assessments for Scottish and Southern Electricity Networks, covering their Southern England and North of Scotland licence areas, see here.
+Regen has also undertaken DFES assessments for Scottish and Southern Electricity Networks, covering their Southern England and North of Scotland licence areas; see here.

 If you are interested in finding out more about this project with WPD or our wider work in future energy scenarios, please contact Jonty Haynes.